OWASP Austin - Study Groups

 When: The study group meets weekly on Thursdays from 12:00 to 1:00 PM

 Where: Due to the current pandemic, the study group is held virtually.
-Join the specific channel within Slack AustinOWASP (see below) to obtain details.
+Either join the specific channel within Slack AustinOWASP (see below) or OWASP Austin on Meetup to obtain details.

 How to follow: Status of meetings and discussion of topic will be communicated through the Slack AustinOWASP.
 Following is the specific channel for collaborating on the topic: